porridgewithraisins/e2ee.js/README.md

 ## Features

 -   TypeScript support
--   Tiny (925 bytes, minified and gzipped)
+-   Tiny (<1kb, minified and gzipped)
 -   No external dependencies
--   Native WebCrypto API
+-   Web-native WebCrypto API
 -   Supports multi-cast communication
--   Supports streaming binary data (files, media, arbitrary `fetch()` responses, etc,.) using the native Web Streams API
+-   Supports streaming binary data (files, media, arbitrary `fetch()` responses, etc,.) using the Web-native Streams API
--   Injectable implementations of WebCrypto and Web Streams
+-   Injectable implementations of WebCrypto and Streams for easy polyfilling
 -   First-class support for persistence and marshalling of all sorts
 -   100% test coverage
 -   Configurable security parameters with sane defaults